Rordan1/Security-Tools/README.md

 # Security-Tools
-Creating basic security tools in Python
+Creating basic security tools in Python and Bash